AitorGuerrero/nodePrototype-webService/README.md

 nodePrototype-webService
 ========================
 This is a demo of NodeJS and MongoDB applying some concepts of DDD, like hexagonal architecture.
+It is deliberately over-architectured to apply DDD concepts.

 The project is divided in two repositories, the web service (this repository) and the [business logic](https://github.com/AitorGuerrero/nodePrototype-src).
 This repository have the business logic repository dependency through npm.